RandyGeorgeRKG/-Blue-Cloud-Soc/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:

-- SecurityEvent (Windows Event Logs)
-- Syslog (Linux Event Logs)
-- SecurityAlert (Log Analytics Alerts Triggered)
-- SecurityIncident (Incidents created by Sentinel)
+Howdy!
+Thanks for checking out my SOC Project.
+The purpose of this project is to demonstrate to IT and business professionals the critical importance of implementing robust cybersecurity controls and protocols to counteract today's evolving threat landscape.
+In this project, I created a honeynet within the Azure environment, where I ingested logs from multiple resources into Log Analytics.
+I then connected my Log Analytics workspace to Azure Sentinel to track incidents across the environment.
+This setup allowed me to generate attack maps and create incidents, offering real-time visibility into security events.
+Initially, I deployed the honeynet with minimal security controls, leaving the environment vulnerable for 24 hours to capture baseline security metrics.
+This approach enabled me to generate logs that underscore the importance of well-configured firewalls, strong password policies, and other security measures.
+Afterward, I applied security controls to harden the SOC environment, significantly reducing the attack surface.
+The metrics reflecting these improvements are listed below.

-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+<li>AzureNetworkAnalytics_CL (Malicious flows allowed into our honeynet)</li>
+<li>SecurityIncident (Incidents created by Sentinel)</li>
+<li>SecurityEvent (Windows Event Logs)</li>
+<li>SecurityAlert (Log Analytics alerts triggered)</li>
+<li>Syslog (Linux Event Logs)</li>

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)